Best practice is a separate reporting solution for suppliers and the community.

-Our mantra in Speeki is that its more than just software.
+Our mantra at Speeki is that it's more than just software.
 It is a 'system' that gives suppliers and the community a voice.
 Unlike a pure software provider, we can help build that system for you.

 If you don't have procedures in place to handle reports, then you definitely should think about outsourcing.
 It's only a matter of time.
 Speeki can help.